gauti038/properller-aero-challenge/README.md

     * You will see - "please pass either sessionid cookie or authtoken header"
     * Nginx is responding with this error without even calling microservice, saving load on microservice
 6. From another terminal
-    * curl -w '\n' http://localhost:5000/microservice -H 'authtoken:<paste the token from browser here>'
+    * curl -w '\n' http://localhost:5000/microservice -H 'authtoken: ^paste the token from browser here^'
     * Hello World!.
-Your authtoken is <>
+Your authtoken is ^some token^
     * This response is from microservice after validating the token with monolith
     * This approach can be used by async or cronJobs to communicate with microservice from outside the environment
 7. For internal communications between containers